dfrg/zeno/README.md

 # zeno

-Zeno is a pure Rust crate that provides high performance, low level 2D rasterization library with support for rendering paths of various styles into alpha or subpixel masks.
+Zeno is a pure Rust crate that provides a high performance, low level 2D rasterization library with support for rendering paths of various styles into alpha or subpixel masks.